 The project would be consistent with the existing land use designation for the site, and therefore would accommodate anticipated population growth and would be consistent with planning projections for future parks within the City.
 Additionally, the project would be required to pay DIFs that would contribute the project's fair share towards the funding of future park facilities.
-Furthermore, the project would include a 14,000-square-foot community dog park that would increase the amount of park facilities within the city.
 Therefore, the project would not increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated, and impacts would be less than significant.